Turning down the tap on new

-We are a collective of young and innovative businesses (bought together by Julia Davies of We Have The POWER) laser focused on making single-use waste and over production of new goods a bad memory from the past.
-We work together to share experience, knowledge and support, to prove and enable hassle-free reuse solutions which are sustainable and make good business sense.
+Julia Davies has invested in a collective of young and innovative businesses laser focused on making single-use waste and over production of new goods a bad memory from the past.
+Many of these businesses work together as part of a Reuse Collective to share experience, knowledge and support, to prove and enable hassle-free reuse solutions which are sustainable and make good business sense.

-We are putting our all into trying to make reuse work, but we are doing this in a system that is stacked against us.
+These businesses are putting their all into trying to make reuse work, but they are doing this in a system that is stacked against them.
 A system that makes linear single use, over production of new and throw away more cost effective – because currently the costs associated with the negative impact of single use/new goods on our planet and society are not charged to the corporates producing and encouraging this.

 Indeed our system currently subsidises single use – with the public (and our wildlife and environment) bearing the cost of collecting single use rubbish and disposing of it.

 We can’t reduce dangerous climate change, environmental damage and biodiversity loss without drastically reducing consumption of new and moving from a linear extract, consume, dump society to a circular economy.

 A collective of great start-up companies (many of whom have been invested in by Julia) make this shift by:-

 - Offering reuse solutions for packaging and single use items – Dizzie, Again, Spruce, ecoeats, Junee

 - Providing reusable alternatives to single use items – Revolution-ZERO (PPE), &Sisters (period pants), Skybluepink Eco Baby (nappies)